Laser polishing

 Laser polishing, also referred to as laser re-melting, is a type of micro-melting process employed for improving surface quality of materials.
 As opposed to other conventional polishing processes, this process does not involve removal of materials from the workpiece surface.
-In this process, the laser is made incident on the workpiece to melt the surface till a certain depth, thus enabling subsequent betterment of surface parameters due to re-solidification of the melted material.
+In this process, the laser is made incident on the workpiece to melt the surface down to a certain depth, thus enabling subsequent betterment of surface parameters due to re-solidification of the melted material.

 Laser Polishing can be done at two levels - micro and macro levels.
 The workpiece material can be any metal or metals alloys, and can also be used to polish certain ceramics and glass.

 Principle and mechanism

 The aim of this process lies in melting a thin layer of the workpiece surface to reduce the average height of the peaks found on the surface asperities.
 The melting depth is strictly restricted to a certain degree of the asperity height to prevent any major microstructural changes deep in the workpiece material.
 This is hugely affected by the type of laser radiation, i.e. pulsed-radiation or continuous radiation, as well as the laser parameters, viz. laser power, feed rate or scanning velocity, laser beam diameter, and distance between source (or precisely laser focal point) and workpiece surface.

 This process is widely researched for the application of surface reduction techniques on various materials.
 The two most general mechanisms are identified as Shallow Surface Melt (SSM) and Surface Over Melt (SOM).